colincullen/elm_on_phoenix/README.md

 git commit -m 'Initial commit'
 ```
 #### Add the local repo to a remote github repo
 Note: I thought the following git commands would create and update my remote repo with the files in my newly created local repo, but this was not the case.
-I first had to create an empty repo named ```_on_phoenix``` using the github GUI before the following commands had the desired result.
+I first had to create an empty repo named ```elm_on_phoenix``` using the github GUI before the following commands had the desired result.
 ```
 git remote add origin https://github.com/[your account name]/elm_on_phoenix.git git push -u origin master